Dallinger/Dallinger/docs/Developing-Wallace-(setup-guide).md

 ## Create the Database

 After installing Postgres, you will need to create a database for your experiments to use.
-First, open the Postgres.app in any way you like (e.g., <kbd>⌘</kbd>+<kbd>␣</kbd> (command and space) and type `Postgres`).
+First, open the Postgres.app.
 Then, run the following command from the comand line:

 ```
 psql -c 'create database wallace;' -U postgres
 ```

-If you get an error like:
+If you get the following error...

 ```
 psql: could not connect to server: No such file or directory